furtal/trainerlist-server/README.md

 Automated tests
 ===============

-To test the server, you need to install mocha
+To test, run

+        npm test

+or, install mocha...

         npm install mocha -g

-To test, run
+and run it.

         mocha

-On linux, run continuous tests with
+On linux, you can run tests continuously with

         watch mocha